paichul/Behavioral-Cloning/README.md

 ![](https://github.com/paichul/Behavioral-Cloning/blob/master/images/unsupervised%20lane%20marking%20detection.png)

 <H2>Information Bottleneck and Individual Neuron Activation Visualization </H2>
 The paper further describes how the fourth convolutional layer makes high-level decision based on the low-level features learned by the previous convolutional layers and described the interaction between Layer Activation (Attention) Map visualization and Individual Neuron Activation visualization.
-As well, the paper describes how the fifth layer might make high-level decision by compressing the features as much as possible while achieving high steering angle prediction accuracy; and describes the interaction between Information Bottleneck and Layer Activation (Attention) Map visualization.
-See the Section 3.5 of the paper for the detailed explanation.
+As well, the paper describes how the fifth convolutional layer might make high-level decisions by compressing the features as much as possible while achieving high steering angle prediction accuracy; and describes the interaction between Information Bottleneck and Layer Activation (Attention) Map visualization.
+See Section 3.5 of the paper for the detailed explanation.

 # Software Dependencies
 Make sure you have the right versions of the software installed: